All-time Bundesliga table

 The All-time Bundesliga table (Ewige Tabelle der Bundesliga) is a ranking of all German football clubs based on their performance in the Bundesliga, the top division of German football.
 In this ranking 3 points are awarded for a win, 1 for a draw, and 0 for a loss, although the Bundesliga awarded 2 points for a win until the 1994–95 season.

 In the 1983–84 season, Bayern Munich took the lead from 1.
 FC Köln, which had led the standings since the inception of the Bundesliga in 1963.
-The ranking includes the 58 teams which have played in the Bundesliga since its inception (in the 2024–25 season, Holstein Kiel joined the Bundesliga to become the league's 58th team).
+The ranking includes the 58 teams which have played in the Bundesliga since its inception (in the 2026–27 season, Elversberg joined the Bundesliga to become the league's 59th team).
 Hamburger SV was the last club to have participated in all seasons, but they were relegated after the 2017–18 season.

 Clubs highlighted in blue and green play in the Bundesliga in the 2025–26 season, which marks the 63rd season since inception.
 Clubs highlighted in yellow were members of the inaugural 1963–64 Bundesliga which do not currently play in the Bundesliga.

-This list is current as of 20 May 2025, after the 2024–25 season.
+This list is current as of 16 May 2026, after the 2025–26 season.